2018 FESTIVAL Friday 31st August through to Monday 3rd September.

 Welcome to the Norland Scarecrow Festival, which is run by the local people of Norland for the benefit of the whole community, with the money that is raised going to local causes and charities.
 It’s also a great family day out!

-- THEME: This year’s festival theme is “Super Heroes and Villains” – all the scarecrows will be built with this theme in mind.
+- THEME: This year’s festival theme is “Scarecrows beginning with N” – all the scarecrows will be built with this theme in mind.
 We look forward to the usual range of ingenious, witty and beautifully made scarecrows appearing all round our village.

 - FESTIVAL ACTIVITIES: As well as scarecrows, there’s music, food, ice creams and lots more at this year’s Festival – Full details & top tips on enjoying your day!

 - Parking: If you are visiting the Festival, please use the main car park, next to the Scarecrow Tent, on the playing fields in the centre of Norland, (see map, right or use postcode HX6 3RL).
 Parking is free if you purchase one of our Trail Guides for £2.
 All proceeds go to good causes.
 More info on how to get to the festival.

 - Viewing the Scarecrows: this is best done on foot or bicycle, using the Trail Sheet to find your way around.
 Please don’t attempt to visit all the scarecrows by vehicle – the local roads are very narrow.
 However, there is a section of the trail, as shown on the Trail Sheet, which can be done by car.

 - Refreshments: There are many places to pick up food and drink, including Norland Church, the Scarecrow Cafe (Hollin Lane) and Norland WMC, plus the icecream van in the centre of the village.
 There are also numerous pubs and some local residents also supply refreshments!